 Although some plumbing permits stand alone, most are part of a multi-step multi-agency construction process that requires several related but separate permits.

 Plumbing permits will expire in 12 months unless inspections have been completed.
-The person who pulled the permit can get a 12-month by requesting one at least ten days before the permit expires.
+The person who pulled the permit can get a 6-month extension by if requested at least 10 days before the permit expires.

 After an inspection, the permit expires in six months unless there is another inspection.

-You can get two six-month extensions if the person pulling the permit requests one at least ten days before the expiration date.
+You can get up to two 6-month extensions if the person pulling the permit requests one at least 10 days before the expiration date.

-Replacement water heaters in homes and commercial buildings must be installed according to the state of Ohio plumbing code.
-The Plumbing Division inspects these installations to confirm the units have been installed correctly.
+In residential and commercial buildings, replacement water heaters must be installed according to the State of Ohio plumbing code.
+Clermont County Public Health’s Plumbing Division inspects these installations to confirm the units have been installed properly.
 Most installation contractors obtain the necessary permits for these units.
 You should check with your installer to be sure they have obtained a water heater permit to ensure proper installation of the water heater.
 View our fee schedule for water heater replacement permit fees.
+Residential water heater permits can be applied for online through our Citizen Self Service Portal.

 Water service line inspection, continues to increase as new subdivisions and water main extensions are developed in the Clermont County Water System.
 Water services may be installed by contractors or homeowners.
-Water service line permits may be obtained at Clermont Permit Central Building located at 2275 Bauer Rd.
+Water service line permits may be obtained at the Permit Central building located at 2275 Bauer Road in Batavia.

 • Water service lines must be 42″ deep.